 A typing speed of 40-60 words per minute (wpm), about 3-4 times faster than an average handwriting speed, is a common workplace standard.
 Some employers hiring for positions that involve a good deal of typing require even higher speeds.
 Accuracy, too, is important in speedy and effective typing—the fewer mistakes you make, the less time you have to spend correcting your work.

 Check out following articles reviewing different websites and programs helping you to practice your typing skills and learn touch typing.
+It’s one of the most effective techniques for increasing productivity.

 5.1 Learn Touch Typing (both web and desktop apps)